+Results achieved in prior matters are not meant to be a guarantee of success as the facts and legal circumstances vary from matter to matter.
 Mr. Lyubarsky's cases have also resulted in precedent-setting victories for his clients.
 For example, in Marshall v.
 Klebanov, 188 N.J.
 23 (2006), the New Jersey Appellate Division, and subsequently the Supreme Court, agreed and concluded that mental health professionals cannot abandon their patients and have a duty to safeguard their patients from reasonably foreseeable self-inflicted injury.
 His participation on this case has had a direct benefit on many injured parties who otherwise may have been prevented from obtaining relief.

 Mr. Lyubarsky is active within the Russian community and speaks Russian fluently.